George Washington Adams

-George Washington Adams (April 12, 1801 – April 30, 1829) was an American attorney and politician.
-He was the eldest son of John Quincy Adams, the sixth president of the United States.
-Adams served in the Massachusetts House of Representatives and on the Boston City Council.
+George Washington Adams (April 12, 1801 – April 30, 1829) was a German-born American attorney and politician.
+He was the eldest son of U.S. president John Quincy Adams, the sixth President of the United States, and a grandson of John Adams, the second President of the United States.
+Adams served in the Massachusetts House of Representatives and on the Boston Common Council.
 He is believed to have died by suicide at age 28.

 Biography

 George Washington Adams was born in Berlin, the capital of the Kingdom of Prussia, on April 12, 1801.
-He was a member of the distinguished Adams family.
+He was a member of the distinguished Adams political family.
 Adams was the eldest son of John Quincy Adams, the sixth president of the United States, who was then serving as a diplomatic representative of the United States, and his English-born wife Louisa Catherine Adams.
-He was named for the first president.
-His grandfather John Adams was the first vice president of the United States and also the second president.
+He was named for the first president, George Washington.
+His paternal grandfather John Adams was the first vice president of the United States and also the second president.
 He was born a month after his grandfather left office.

-Adams's grandmother, Abigail Adams, was unhappy with the decision of her son to name the child after George Washington and not after her husband.
+Adams's paternal grandmother, First Lady Abigail Adams, was unhappy with the decision of her son to name the child after Washington and not after her husband.
 She thought the decision "ill judged" and "wrong," adding that John Adams also seemed offended.
 John Quincy Adams's second son John Adams II (1803–1834) was named after his grandfather.

 Adams graduated from Harvard University in the Class of 1821 and studied law.
 After briefly practicing as an attorney, he ran for state office.
 He was elected to the Massachusetts House of Representatives in 1826 and served one year.
-In 1828, Adams served on the Boston City Council.
+In 1828, Adams served on the Boston Common Council, being elected from ward 7.
 He delivered an Independence Day speech, "An Oration delivered at Quincy, on the Fifth of July, 1824", which was later published as a pamphlet.

 Adams disappeared on April 30, 1829, while on board the steamship Benjamin Franklin in Long Island Sound during passage from Boston to Washington, D.C.
 He was last seen at about 2 A.M., and his hat and cloak were found on deck, leading to the conclusion that he had intentionally jumped.
 His body washed ashore on June 10.
 An alcoholic, Adams had left notes hinting that he intended to kill himself; he had appeared to be delusional while on the ship, asking the captain to return to shore and declaring that the other passengers were conspiring against him.
 The consensus in news accounts of the time and among historians subsequently is that he died by suicide by drowning after he jumped from the Benjamin Franklin.